- Expand/Collapse Quality of life

 - In 2016, Eurostat published an analytical report on QoL.
 This sought to explain variations in subjective wellbeing using a range of variables included in Eurostat's Quality of Life framework, and has recourse to multivariate regression analysis.

-- A proposal for a new framework regulation on producing European statistics on individuals and households, the Integrated European Social Statistics (IESS) regulation: this is designed to integrate existing European surveys, and in particular EU-LFS, EU-SILC and HBS, into a single legal framework, to facilitate standardisation and consistency between sources.
+- A new framework regulation on producing European statistics on individuals and households, the Integrated European Social Statistics (IESS) regulation has been approved by all EU legislative bodies and it will entry into force in 2021.
+It has been designed to integrate existing European surveys, and in particular EU-LFS, EU-SILC and HBS, into a single legal framework, to facilitate standardisation and consistency between sources.